grettke/prettify-everything/CONTRIBUTING.md

   - [ ] Have you read and understand the section on Copyright Assignment?
   - [ ] In the future are you willing to assign your contributed code to the FSF?

 Copy and paste three lines then answer them.

+If we know you and you already answered then you can omit this.
 ## Examples
 ```shell
 (nhncmnt) Configures AUCTeX and `ox-latex'.